 Would you enjoy a scrumptious meal prepared and delivered to your cabin during your stay?
 Contact personal chef and caterer Mauricio “Mo” Abreu by phone 828-230-3024 or by email email@example.com

 - Asheville Hot Air Balloons – for a thrilling flight experience over the mountains near the Pisgah National Forest call 828-667-9943 or see their website for more info.

-- Bailey Mountain Bike Park – near the town of Mars Hill is a gravity-specific park with intermediate, advanced, and expert trails.
+- Bailey Mountain Bike Park – located near the town of Mars Hill is a gravity-specific park with intermediate, advanced, and expert trails.

 - Hot Springs Rafting Company – offers whitewater rafting and river tubing.
 Call them at 843-319-4586.

 - Hiking or backpacking – the Hot Springs area offers many choices within the beautiful Blue Ridge Mountains for hiking and backpacking.
 The “Welcome” binder in the cabin has further information about many local trails.
 Check with Bluff Mountain Outfitters located at 152 Bridge Street in Hot Springs, 828-622-7162, for suggestions and current conditions.
 If you’re looking for guided day or overnight hikes contact Blue Ridge Hiking Company by email firstname.lastname@example.org or call 828-713-5451 for more info.

 - Sandy Bottom Trail Rides – horseback rides, wagon trips, and buggy rides with no age, weight, or ability limits.
 Open year-round (weather permitting).
 Call 828-649-3464 to schedule a picturesque ride through the scenic mountains and meadows of the Blue Ridge.

 - Max Patch Mountain – with incredible 360-degree long-range views at the top and access to the Appalachian Trail, it’s a popular location for hiking, picnicking, watching the sunrise or sunset, dark sky star gazing, etc.